A223D/ESP32DetaGuides/Part2/README.md

 ## Frequently Asked Questions
 * Missing or incorrect deserialized values
 	Try increasing the size of the receiving `StaticJsonDocument` or `DynamicJsonDocument`.
-It is a guesstimate, and it generally needs adjusting find it's minimum value.
+It is a guesstimate, and it generally needs adjusting to find it's minimum value.
 Try a high value, and then gradually lessening it.